orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 In this sample, the C-FIND SCP will send one single answer that reproduces the values provided by the SCU::

-  $ findscu localhost 4242 -aet ORTHANC -S -k QueryRetrieveLevel=STUDY -k PatientName=TEST -k SeriesDescription=
+  $ findscu localhost 4242 -S -k QueryRetrieveLevel=STUDY -k PatientName=TEST -k SeriesDescription=
   I: ---------------------------
   I: Find Response: 1 (Pending)
   I: